 Crowdsourcing goes beyond crowdfunding and includes more than just financial support collection from willing contributors.
 Crowdsourcing can also include work hours, knowledge sharing, and more.
 It can pertain to any contribution made to a particular project via a group of people over the internet without necessarily having to be a full-time part of it.

-Difference between Crowdsourcing and Crowdfunding
+Video about the Difference between Crowdsourcing and Crowdfunding

 Crowdsourcing and Crowdfunding Explained – What’s the Difference?